timbru31/CookMe/README.md

   preventVanillaPoison: false
   # Should the effect strength be random or controlled from below (also called amplifier)
   randomEffectStrength: true
 # The percentage for each effect.
-Make sure all together are exactly 100!
+Make sure all together are not exceeding 100!
 0 means disabled!
 effects:
   damage: 6.25
   death: 6.25